 - Unlawful Activities Prevention Act is applicable across the entire country

-- Any Indian or foreign national charged under Unlawful Activities Prevention Act is liable for punishment.
+- Any Indian or foreign national charged under the Unlawful Activities Prevention Act is liable for punishment.

-- Place (Outside or inside India) of the commitment of crime or offense does not come into consideration under UAPA.
+- Place (Outside or inside India) of the commitment of crime or offence does not come into consideration under UAPA.

 - Persons in the service of the Government are also in the radius of UAPA.